 My work engages with how we assess language and information.
-I’m interested in how we seek patterns, symbols, and relationships to predict behavior, choose and to remember.
+I often refer to history to question culture and society today; and so, I’m interested in how we seek patterns, symbols, and relationships to predict behavior, choose and to remember.